-Sector coupling for better energy efficiency in city districts
+Sector coupling to increase energy efficiency in the neighborhood

 The project will use the Sports Park in Naju, South Korea as a case study location.
 The Gwangju and Jeonnam Software Convergence Cluster (GJSCC) has been working since 2016 to transform the Sports Park to a location for demonstrating a smart energy platform.
 The park is currently connected to a range of electricity generation and storage technologies, including photovoltaic and solar thermal systems, gas-operated fuel cells, thermal pumps, warm-air pumps and wastewater heat recovery, as well as an ESS battery system and thermal storage.
 The system supplies electricity, room heating, warm water and cooling for a group of buildings that include sports facilities and sports housing.
 High-resolution, highly-precise energy meters are connected to the system through a series of key nodes in order to monitor the operation and send back information to an energy management platform for real-time control.